 - Name,

 - Employment history,

 - Post secondary education, and

-- Whether employed by the applicant full-time or part-time.
+• Whether employed by the applicant full-time or part-time.

-Item 12.
-Specified Revenues
+Item 13.
+Specified Revenue

-Disclose information, as applicable, regarding the applicant's aggregate revenues for the most recently completed financial year:
+Disclose information, as applicable, regarding the applicant's aggregate revenue for the most recently completed financial year:

 - Revenue from determining and maintaining credit ratings, - Revenue from subscribers, - Revenue from granting licenses or rights to publish credit ratings, and - Revenue from all other services and products offered by the credit rating organization (include descriptions of any major sources of revenue).